awsdocs/amazon-ecs-developer-guide/doc_source/windows_task_definitions.md

 Windows containers can mount whole directories on the same drive as `$env:ProgramData`\.
 Windows containers can't mount directories on a different drive, and mount point can't be across drives\.
 For example, you can mount `C:\my\path:C:\my\path` and `D:\:D:\`, but not `D:\my\path:C:\my\path` or `D:\:C:\my\path`\.
 `FSxWindowsFileServerVolumeConfiguration`
 Supported: Yes
-This parameter is specified when you are using the [Amazon FSx for Windows File Server](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/what-is.html) file system for task storage\.
-For more information, see [Amazon FSx for Windows File Server volumes](wfsx-volumes.md)\.
+This parameter is specified when you are using the [FSx for Windows File Server](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/what-is.html) file system for task storage\.
+For more information, see [FSx for Windows File Server volumes](wfsx-volumes.md)\.

 `cpu`
 Supported: No